 Revenue Streams – Parts & Services

 One of the most valuable pieces of a new car dealership is its parts and services arm.
 This is where most new car dealers make money.
 New car margins are often slim if non-existent.
 Providing parts and servicing is essential to successful new car dealerships.
 The more service bays a car dealer has the more valuable it becomes.
 Parts and services also provide an opportunity for new car dealerships to generate recurring revenue.
-Other new car dealerships diversify their revenue streams by providing financing, insurance, among others.
+Other new car dealerships diversify their revenue streams by providing financing, and insurance, among others.

 The economic condition plays a large part in the value of a new car dealership.
 Aspects like oil prices, interest rates, and tax incentives for new cars impact the value.
 A business valuation expert will analyze the current economic condition and market when determining the value of a new car dealership.
 Schedule a free consultation today to get started!